Salt substitute: Potassium

 Various diseases and medications may decrease the body's excretion of potassium, thereby increasing the risk of potentially fatal hyperkalemia.
-People with kidney failure, heart failure, or diabetes are not recommended to use salt substitutes without medical advice.
-LoSalt, a salt substitute manufacturer, has issued an advisory statement that people taking the following prescription drugs should not use a salt substitute: amiloride, triamterene, Dytac, captopril and other angiotensin-converting enzyme inhibitors, spironolactone, and eplerenone.
+People with kidney failure, heart failure, or diabetes are recommended to not use salt substitutes without medical advice.

 Other types

 Sodium malate is salty in taste and may be blended with other salt substitutes.
 Although it contains sodium, the mass fraction is lower.

-Monosodium glutamate is often used as a substitute to salt in processed and restaurant food, due to its salty taste, and low sodium content compared to table salt, although it can also be used effectively in home cooking.
+Monosodium glutamate is often used as a substitute for salt in processed and restaurant food, due to its salty taste and low sodium content compared to table salt, and can also be used effectively in home cooking.

 Seaweed granules are also marketed as alternatives to salt.

-Dehydrated, pulverized salicornia (glasswort, marsh samphire) is sold under the brand name "Green Salt" as a salt substitute claimed to be as salty in taste as table salt, but with less sodium.
+Dehydrated, pulverized Salicornia (glasswort, marsh samphire) is sold under the brand name "Green Salt" as a salt substitute claimed to be as salty in taste as table salt, but with less sodium.

 Historical

 Historically (late 20th century), many substances containing magnesium and potassium have been tried as salt substitutes.
 They include: